datacontract/datacontract-cli/README.md

 ## Best Practices

+We share best practices in using the Data Contract CLI.

 ### Data-first Approach

+Create a data contract based on the actual data.
+This is the fastest way to get started and to get feedback from the data consumers.

 1. Use an existing physical schema (e.g., SQL DDL) as a starting point to define your logical data model in the contract.
 Double check right after the import whether the actual data meets the imported logical data model.
 Just to be sure.
     ```bash